About Us

 Career Connections is an opportunity for history students to learn about our alumni and the careers that they have chosen, as well as a place for our alumni to make connections with each other.
 Alumni may be contacted via the email provided or through the department when no email is listed.

-If you wish to become a career connection, please fill out this questionnaire and send a headshot to history.department@rochester.edu.
+If you wish to become a career connection, please send us your contact information and a headshot to history.department@rochester.edu.

 2001, BA in History